Getting Started

 avel make:migration create_tasks_table

-# Create migration in a specific module
+# Create a model

 The generated file will look like this: